 2. Survival Knife/ Multi-Tool

 Choosing the right multi-tool, survival knife, or a combination of the two is a pretty personal decision.
-You’ll want something the right size that feels good in your hand, that has features well-aligned with your skills and the type of tasks you anticipate performing, and is the right size and weight for your kit.
+Find a tool that has features well-aligned with your skills and the type of tasks you anticipate performing, and is the right size and weight for your kit.

 3. Topographic Map

 Even if you’re going on a flat, short day hike in a familiar area, you should always have a topographic map on hand.
 It’s easy to get turned around and lost if you step off trail, even in your most frequented stomping grounds.